Himenon/openapi-typescript-code-generator/README.md

 ### Create the original API Client template.

-We have an entry point in `option.makeApiClient` to generate non-typed code.
+We have an entry point in `option.rewriteCodeAfterTypeDeclaration` to generate non-typed code.
 The first argument can be TypeScript's `TransformationContext`, and the second argument contains the information of the type definition generated before this.
 By using [ts-ast-viewer](https://ts-ast-viewer.com), code extension by AST can facilitate code extension.